Cold Weather Payments

 • Child Tax Credit that includes a disability or severe disability element

-• A child under 5 living with you.
+• A child under five living with you.

-So it’s important to check the GOV.UK website, or nidirect if you are in Northern Ireland, for the details.
+So it’s important to check the GOV.UK website, or nidirect if you’re in Northern Ireland, for details.

-You can't get Cold Weather Payments if you live in Scotland, but you might get an annual Winter Heating Payment of £50 a year instead.
-If you're eligible, you'll get this payment regardless of weather conditions in your area.
+You can’t get Cold Weather Payments if you live in Scotland, but you might get an annual Winter Heating Payment of £55.05 in total for the winter of 2023/24 instead.
+It’s designed to help people on low income benefits who might have extra heating needs.
+If you’re eligible, you’ll get this payment regardless of weather conditions in your area.

 How do I claim a Cold Weather Payment?

-In most cases there’s no need to apply for Cold Weather Payments.
-If you qualify, you’ll receive them automatically at the relevant time.
+In most cases, there’s no need to apply for Cold Weather Payments.
+If you qualify, you should receive them automatically at the relevant time.

 The exception is if you get Income Support, Income-Based Jobseeker’s Allowance or Income-Related Employment and Support Allowance and you’ve recently had a baby – or a child under the age of five has come to live with you.
 In this instance, you’ll need to notify Jobcentre Plus of your change in situation so you can request Cold Weather Payments.